ScarletsFiction/ScarletsFrame/README.md

 This framework still being developed and may have breaking changes before the release, make sure you specify the version instead using `latest`.
 Please help the development of this framework >.<

-If you have separated files for the model and controllers, you can use this library's `gulpfile.js` to combine and compile your js files.
+If you have separated files for the model and component, you can use this library's `gulpfile.js` to combine and compile your js files.
 To obtain fast compilation in development environment, you can deactivate uglify/minify/babel in `gulpfile.js`.

 ## Install with NPM
 ```sh